25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 In the simplest terms, inventory allocation describes where in the supply chain an organization’s inventory is.
 In other words, how many units are present in which stores, warehouses, and distribution centers.

 However, when enterprise retailers talk about “planning and allocation” or “initial allocation,” they’re usually describing specific processes within their organizations.

 “Planning and allocation” definition

-Planning and allocation is a pre-season planning process retailers use to decide how much of each SKU needs to go to each location and sales channel in order to meet customer demand.
+Planning and allocation are pre-season planning processes retailers use to decide how much of each SKU needs to go to each location and sales channel in order to meet customer demand.

 “Planning” is the key word here.
 Planning where inventory will be allocated takes place in advance of a sales season.